Karimskee/Clowns/README.md

 ---
 ### Frameworks 🧰

+⬥ **Live Share:** For session sharing and easier team collaboration
 ⬥ **colorama:** For terminal coloring
 ⬥ **email_validator:** For email format validation
 ⬥ **pyfiglet:** For python str to ASCII Art conversion